gaehlerm/SoftwareEngineering/README.md

 # 4. The short story behind this book

-I, Marco Gähler, 35 years old at the time of writing, studied physics at ETH Zurich, Switzerland.
-I worked as a teacher for a few years before deciding to switch to software engineering.
+I studied physics at ETH Zurich, Switzerland.
+I worked as a teacher for a few years before I decided to switch to software engineering.
 I worked for a few years as a software engineer at Zurich Instruments, a company that develops electronic devices used in quantum computing.
-There, I was mostly busy developing software controlling qunatum computers.
+There, I was mostly busy developing software for quantum computers.

 At the beginning of my time there, I was still a novice in software engineering, but I quickly picked up a lot of new skills.
 At the same time, I was in touch with many PhD students and realized how poorly written their code was.
 This is when I came up with the idea to write a book about software engineering.
 I wanted to write a book that explains everything I learned about good programming practices and everything else during the few years I spent in industry.
-Such that every person with a little bit of knowledge of a programming language can boost their programming skills reading this book.
+Such that every person with a little bit of programming knowledge can improve their skills reading this book.
 That being said, reading this book will, of course, not be enough to become a proficient software engineer.
-It also takes a lot of practice.
+It also takes a lot of practice and continuous learning.

 I wasn't really sure where this book would take me.
 In the beginning, I didn't even think this would become a real book.
 I was just writing down my thoughts and ideas.
+Things that I once thought of, but couldn't find any literature about or only scattered over many different places.
 My English is fairly poor, and I was never really good at writing essays in school.
 But as I was reading other books, I got some more inspiration on what to write.
-And as this text got longer and I got some encouraging feedback from my reviewers, I decided to publish this text as a book.
+And as this text got longer and I got some encouraging feedback from my reviewers.
+Therefore, I decided to publish this book.

+The two books which inspired me the most are the best sellers "Clean Code" by Robert C. Martin and "The Pragmatic Programmer" by Andrew Hunt and David Thomas.
+I like how they both give some general advice how to write better code.
+But, of course, I didn't want to make a copy of these books.
+Even though there are some similarities, especially with Clean Code.
+I tried hard to find out why I liked these books and what could be improved.
+For instance the code examples given in these books.
+On one hand, The Pragmatic Programmer has no code at all, meanwhile Clean Code frequently has code which is too long to understand.
+I tried to write a book that has more useful topics and some concrete code examples on most topics.
+But I really tried to keep them as short as possible in order to make them easy to understand.

 I hope you'll enjoy reading this book,
 Marco Gähler